-Aspen Ideas: Health (previously Spotlight Health) is the opening segment of the annual Aspen Ideas Festival.
+Aspen Ideas: Health (previously Spotlight Health) is the opening segment of the annual Aspen Ideas Festival, June 20-23, 2019.
 The three-day health conference features an exceptional mix of inspiring and provocative experts who dive into topics of medicine and health.
 Attendees are surrounded by the wondrous peaks of Aspen, Colorado with plenty of opportunities for casual interaction, outdoor adventure, films, and other cultural offerings.
-Some 125 presenters, 80 sessions, and 1,500 attendees comprise the annual health conference, launched in 2014.
+Some 125 presenters, 80 sessions, and 1,200 attendees comprise the annual health conference, launched in 2014.

 Continuing Medical Education for Physicians, Nurses, and Mental Health Professionals